avidsapp/rpi-docker-server/README.md

                 "Your SSID":
                   password: "YourSSIDPassword"
         ```
-          - Note: the wifi config requires a reboot before it will actually connect
+          - Note: the wifi config may require a reboot before connecting

 ### Connect to Raspberry Pi on the network
 1. Plug in the RPi to the router/switch via ethernet (in case the wifi doesn't work immediately), as well as a keyboard and monitor.
 1. Boot the SD card in the RPi.
 Look for its IP address on the network using `nmap -sn 192.168.1.0/24` - edit for your appropriate subnet.
 1. SSH into the RPi using `ssh ubuntu@<RPi IP Address>` and password `ubuntu`
-1. Change pw when promtped
+1. Change pw when prompted

 ### [Network troubleshooting](https://askubuntu.com/questions/1324207/problem-with-wireless-networking-for-ubuntu-server-on-a-raspberry-pi-4/1324212#1324212)
 - Raspberry Pi Imager's Advanced Options doesn't work with Ubuntu 20